 Other smaller details like ordering food and drinks are also the responsibility of the Scrum Master.
 While this may seem unimportant to some, food is the fuel that teams need to continue their hard work during the meetings.
 I have had many great conversations with teams while eating together.

 One thing to keep in mind, this is not the Scrum Master’s show – they are not the star.
 The Scrum Master is there to support the team.
 They also welcome the end-users and make sure they are included in the team, have the chance to be heard, and are behind the scenes.

 To master the art of feedback, you must first create an environment that allows open feedback to happen.
 Involving the end-users in the Sprint Review Meetings can be scary, but remember: hearing the feedback early gives you time to make the needed adjustments.

-Waiting until the end to find discover you went down the wrong path is a waste of precious time and resources.
+Waiting until the end to discover you went down the wrong path is a waste of precious time and resources.
 So, if you’re still afraid of scope creep, let it go.
-During the review, the Product Owner will first decide what trade-offs will make after each Sprint Review.
+During the review, the Product Owner will first decide what trade-offs will be made after each Sprint Review.

 You can use this opportunity to find out more about what the end-users need and do not need; this helps reduce and eliminate the overproduction of some features that will never be used.

 By focusing on the end-user, and creating energy and excitement, you will create a Sprint Review Meeting that customers will want to attend.
 It’s easy to do; simply set up a review that offers direct value for the end user.
 Once that is done, just sit back, and listen.
 You will be surprised by what you learn.